 Coercion - Wikipedia Coercion involves compelling a party to act in an involuntary manner through the use of threats, including threats to use force against that party [1][2][3] It involves a set of forceful actions which violate the free will of an individual in order to induce a desired response

-COERCION Definition Meaning | Dictionary. com Coercion definition: the act of coercing; use of force or intimidation to obtain compliance See examples of COERCION used in a sentence
+COERCION Definition Meaning | Dictionary. com COERCION definition: the act of coercing; use of force or intimidation to obtain compliance See examples of coercion used in a sentence

 COERCION definition and meaning | Collins English Dictionary Coercion is the act or process of persuading someone forcefully to do something that they do not want to do It was vital that the elections should be free of coercion or intimidation